 The management and operating fee is \$625,000 annually, subject to appropriation from the City's general fund, net of certain costs paid for by the City, and is for the period May 1 to April 30 each year.
-The portion of the payment received by the Museum that pertains to 2016 is included in deferred revenue in the accompanying statement of financial position.
+The portion of the payment received by the Museum that pertains to the subsequent year is included in deferred revenue in the accompanying statements of financial position.